Chroma subsampling: Artifacts

 Chroma subsampling suffers from two main types of artifacts, causing degradation more noticeable than intended where colors change abruptly.

-Gamma error
+Gamma luminance error

 Gamma-corrected signals like Y'CbCr have an issue where chroma errors "bleed" into luma.
 In those signals, a low chroma actually makes a color appear less bright than one with equivalent luma.
 As a result, when a saturated color blends with an unsaturated or complementary color, a loss of luminance occurs at the border.
 This can be seen in the example between magenta and green.
-To arrive at a set of subsampled values that more closely resembles the original, it is necessary to undo the gamma correction, perform the calculation, and then step back into the gamma-corrected space.
-More efficient approximations are also possible, such as with a luma-weighted average or iteratively with lookup tables in WebP and sjpeg's "Sharp YUV" feature.
+This issue persists in HDR video where gamma is generalized into a transfer function "EOTF".
+A steeper EOTF shows a stronger luminance loss.

-Out-of-gamut colors
+Some proposed corrections of this issue are: